shpaz/amq-streams-workshop/6-monitor-amq-system/README.md

-## monitor your kafka cluster using prometheus & Grafana
+## Monitor your Kafka cluster using prometheus & Grafana

 We all know the importance of Metrics in Production, its ability to help the Operation teams catch onto a problem before it occurs, alert them, and as a result improve out production uptime.

 Metrics in Red Hat AMQ can help us understand what is the state of Kafka cluster.
 In this exercise, we will use AMQ Streams operator to deploy Kafka on Openshift, and expose its metrics to Prometheus and Grafana.

 in Order to Expose metrics using our custom CR. we will need to add the fields - `spec.kafka.metrics` , `spec.zookeeper.metrics` and `spec.kafkaExporter` :

+## Step 1

 ```bash
 $ oc create -f - <<EOF